Falmouth-Games-Academy/comp150-cpd/README.md

 ## Week 8
 Essay submission week!
 So fun!!!
 The sun is shining, the papers are flying and my will is dying.

 And now for something entirely different: **peer review skills!** Turns out I write thorough feedback to help my subject improve.
 The problem is when this is coupled with a rubric, **I don't have enough time**.
-It's expected that if I can't review ten 1000-word essays to 9 criteria of 6 competency levels each whilst giving constructive feedback in three hours, I'm not doing through them fast enough.
+It's expected that if I can't review ten 1000-word essays to 9 criteria of 6 competency levels each whilst giving constructive feedback in three hours, I'm not doing them fast enough.
 This is **extremely pressuring** for me, as I'm a slow reader and a slower interpreter.
 I have the alternative of working less thoroughly and taking advantage of a break, but I don't feel this would be condusive to helping a peer develop.

 On the bright side, I was confident in taking the feedback I was given. **I identified several flaws** in my work with it; while that doesn't sound like a good thing, it gave me time to rewrite a large portion of my work.
 I was very tired.